ticampkietalw/dx-privacy-text/README.md

 ### Execute the experiments
 In each of the code folders mentionned above there are two files:
-- NeighborDistances.ipynb generates the results used in Table 2, which involves computing distances between words and their k-th neighbor within the voculary.
+- NeighborDistances.ipynb generates the results used in Table 2, which involves computing distances between words and their k-th neighbor within the vocabulary.
 The code in the glove folder contains an additional section to generate the data for Figure 6.
 - CloseNeighborsDxFrequencies.ipynb generates the results used in Figure 2, which involves applying $d_x$-privacy to random words and identifying the rank (i.e., the "k" in k-th neighbor) of the word which was chosen as the replacement by the mechanism.
 The code in the glove and word2vec folders additionaly include the post-processing fix proposed in the paper and used for Figure 8.

 Note that the glove folder contains an additional file named textSanitization.ipynb which was used to produce the sanitization example of a small paragraph in Section 2.